WildBoni/feed-reader/README.md

 - Controls that there's at least one element available in the feed
 - Compares feed selections and verifies that different content has been loaded

-### Online version

-You can see the online version at [https://wildboni.github.io/feed-reader/index.html](https://wildboni.github.io/feed-reader/index.html).

 ### Running locally

 1. Clone the GitHub repository